dhruvmalladi/dhruvmalladi.github.io/index.md

         <!-- Profile picture (me.png) -->
         <img src="me.png" alt="My Photo" class="profile-pic">
         <h2>Dhruv Malladi</h2>
         <p>Welcome to my personal website!
-I’m a passionate researcher in anthropology and a proud Telugu-American.</p>
+To make it clear, I am not the best coder by any means.
+Please email me at dmalladi35@gmail.com if you have any concerns!</p>
     </div>

 </div>